trishh088/Website-Optimization/README.md

   //addedthis
   var topSection = (document.body.scrollTop / 1250);
   var itemLength = items.length;
-  //moved variable phase outside the loop so that a new variable is not made everytime the loop runs var phase;
+  //moved variable phase and style outside the loop so that a new variable is not made everytime the loop runs var phase;
+  var style;

   //used translateX is it better at rendering for (var i = 0; i < itemLength ; i++) {
      phase = Math.sin( topSection + (i % 5));
-     var style = 600 * phase + 'px';
+     style = 600 * phase + 'px';
     items[i].style.transform = "translateX(" + style; +"px)";
   }
 ```